igormironchik/args-parser/README.md

     support for sub-commands, that can be created with `Command` class, i.e.
     `Command` can has `Command` as child.
 So it's possible to create such cli as `git submodule update --init --recursive`.

+ * 6.1.0.0

+     Added possibility to add `Command` into groups.

 # Example